-The content angle, also known as a marketing slant, is the unique perspective that represents your brand.
-It is the view you take on the information that will set you apart from other media outlets covering the same ground.
+Content angles, also known as a marketing slant, is the unique perspective that represents your brand.
+The view you take on the information will set you apart from other media outlets covering the same ground.
 It’s not so much what you say as how you say it.

 Finding different angles to present your content can make boring or mundane facts engaging and useful.
 Tailoring your strategy to a specific type of customer is essential if you want to increase the number of qualified leads generated by your content.